What changes to expect from Obama's final Clean Power Plan

 Will the EPA give states clearer ground rules on interstate emissions trading?

 Many experts expect the EPA to make it easier for power plants to trade emission permits as a way to meet their carbon-reduction targets.
-Allowing states to measure emissions by total tonnage makes it easier for plants to “trade those tons,” said Chuck Barlow, head of regulatory affairs at Entergy, a power generator based in New Orleans.
+Allowing states to measure emissions by total tonnage makes it easier for plants to “trade those tons,” said Chuck Barlow, vice president of environmental strategy and policy at Entergy, a power generator based in New Orleans.
 Barlow said state air regulators already trade sulfur permits this way.
 He also expects the EPA to facilitate that emissions trading by dropping requirements for them to strike legal agreements - some of which would require legislative approval - between states.

 Will the EPA prepare a federal plan for states that "say no" to the Clean Power Plan?

-Senator Mitch McConnell of Kentucky has been urging governors to ignore the EPA rule, though so far only Oklahoma has said it would not comply.
+Senator Mitch McConnell of Kentucky has been urging governors to ignore the EPA rule, though so far six have said they would not comply.
 The EPA is now expected to reveal a "federal implementation plan" that states would be forced to adopt if they miss a 2016 deadline for submitting plans on how they propose to meet their targets.

+(This story corrects the title of Chuck Barlow of Entergy to vice president of environmental strategy and policy from head of regulatory affairs)

 (Reporting by Valerie Volcovici; Editing by Jonathan Oatis)